Marhaenism

 Marhaenism is a variant of Marxism but emphasizes national unity, culture, collectivist economics, and democratic rights and condemns liberalism and individualism.
-It was established as an anticapitalist and anti-imperialist ideology, but it combines both Western and Eastern principles.
+It was established as an anticapitalist and anti-imperialist ideology.
 Marhaenism was the guiding ideology of the Indonesian National Party.
+It also was a major influence on left-wing nationalism taking hold in neighbouring Malaya, such as the espousals of Parti Kebangsaan Melayu Malaya and later Parti Rakyat — both founded by Ahmad Boestamam.